clodbe0/MDEF22/docs/temr2/remix.md

 *RECIPE III*
 10g shellac
 30ml alcohol
-Heat until shellac flakes dissolve Apply betweens materials Post heat with flame REFLECTIONS
+Heat until shellac flakes dissolve Apply between materials Post heat with flame REFLECTIONS
 Experimenting with casting Shellac and exploring thicker properties.
 Although the mixture was very thin when heated it formed well in a mould and when dry, which took 2 days, it has shock absorbing, rubber like properties.